hdc-arizona/jspy/README.md

 That should print `75` to your notebook output.
 (If you're curious, the way this works is we ship Python bytecode across the language barrier and interpret it in Javascript.
-Yes, this actually works.)
+Yes, this kind of works.)